honeycombio/observability-day-workshop/scripts/README.md

    - Wait for the meme image to load
    - Take a screenshot after the image loads
    - Verify the image is displayed correctly
+5. Validates the distributed trace in Honeycomb:
+   - Queries the Honeycomb API for all spans in the trace
+   - Verifies that all expected services contributed spans
+   - Counts the number of spans per service
+   - Fails if any expected service is missing
-5. Provides a direct link to the trace in Honeycomb UI
+6. Provides a direct link to the trace in Honeycomb UI

 ### Troubleshooting